tbook-dev/incentive-layer-docs/README.md

 ### 2.1 Incentive Passport Telegram Mini App

 1. Register for a TBook Incentive Passport account by connecting their TON wallet, in the Incentive Passport TMA.&#x20;
-2. Enable users to view their Builder Scores and index metrics in telegram
+2. Enable users to view their WISE Scores and index metrics in telegram

 ### 2.2 Multi-Chain Attestation Integration

-1. Attest users' activities on multiple blockchains and web2 platforms, and update their Builder Scores.
+1. Attest users' activities on multiple blockchains and web2 platforms, and update their WISE Scores.
 This enables users to translate their impact into a singular index.&#x20;
-2. Generate TON Builder Score with TON address.&#x20;
+2. Generate TON WISE Score with TON address.&#x20;

-### 2.3 Build TON Builder Score Leaderboard
+### 2.3 Build TON WISE Score Leaderboard

-1. Users need to be able to earn TON Builder Score points based on their on-chain activities attestations.
-With TON Builder Score Users will be able to measure and demonstrate their impact on TON.
+1. Users need to be able to earn TON WISE Score points based on their on-chain activities attestations.
+With TON WISE Score Users will be able to measure and demonstrate their impact on TON.
 2. Leaderboard should be able to show the rank of high impact users.
 The rank could provide  Each user needs to have a public profile showing their TON Builder Score and key stats.&#x20;
 3. When web3 projects onboard TON, they can find the profiles of high impact crowd on the Leaderboard, and use rewards(airdrops, tokens, NFTs etc.) to attract their participation in promotion campaigns.&#x20;